Robert Orville Anderson: Early life and education

-Robert Orville Anderson was born in Chicago on April 13, 1917, to Swedish immigrants Hugo A. Anderson and Hilda Nelson.
+Anderson was born in Chicago on April 13, 1917, to Swedish immigrants Hugo A. Anderson and Hilda Nelson.
 His father was a prominent banker who, Anderson often said, was the first banker in the U.S. "who loaned money on oil in the ground."

 Robert attended elementary and high school at the University of Chicago Laboratory Schools, and then continued his studies at the University of Chicago, majoring in economics and graduating in 1939.
 Anderson was an intellectual and considered becoming a philosophy professor.
 He was a member of the Omega chapter of the Psi Upsilon fraternity.
 During summers, he worked on pipelines in Texas.
 After graduating, he worked for the American Mineral Spirits Company, a subsidiary of Pure Oil.
 In 1941, his father helped him and his brothers buy a refinery in New Mexico.

 Career

 By 1950 Anderson owned several refineries, had built a pipeline system, and had become a wildcatter.
 He entered the top ranks of independent oil producers in 1957 with a major find at the Empire-Abo field in New Mexico.

-In 1963, Anderson merged his company into the Atlantic Refining Company of Philadelphia.
+In 1963, Anderson merged his company Hondo into the Atlantic Refining Company of Philadelphia.
 In 1966, as Atlantic's chairman and chief executive, he merged with Richfield Oil of Los Angeles, forming Atlantic Richfield Company (later shortened to "ARCO".
 The company's headquarters were in New York City.

 In 1967, he approved recommendations from ARCO Alaska staff including geologists Marvin Mangus and John M. Sweet.
 His approval led to ARCO's discovery of still the largest oil field yet found in North America at Prudhoe Bay on Alaska's North Slope.
 That oil field has produced billions of barrels of crude and accounts for a fifth of domestic oil production.
 Soon after, due to the wealth gained by the finding of Prudhoe Bay oil, he merged again with Sinclair Oil, forming the United States' seventh-biggest oil company.

 Anderson led ARCO's move from New York City to Los Angeles in 1972, when it opened Atlantic Richfield Plaza on Flower street, which produced the twin towers of the city, for many years the tallest in the city.

 Anderson's long-time friendship with Herbert Bayer, former Bauhaus Master, led to Anderson's interest and eventual passion for contemporary art.
 An enthusiastic collector, his personal collection spilled over into his offices.
 By the time he and ARCO moved to LA, the Atlantic Richfield Company Corporate Art Collection had grown to more than 3,000 works, consisting of original paintings, drawings, sculpture, limited edition prints and signed photographs.

 The centerpiece of ARCO Plaza is the Sculpture Fountain designed by Bayer, entitled Double Ascension.
 It was said to have been named by Anderson with Bayer present.
 Apparently Anderson laughed out loud when he first heard the original title (saying he loved it, but doubted "the Board Members & Shareholders would appreciate a sculpture titled Stairs to Nowhere").